Depression and anxiety are very common in sobriety.

 Why So Many People Suffer From Depression in Sobriety

-Pile that on with trying to deal with the trauma and pain years of alcohol abuse has caused and you’ve got a recipe for depression.
+Pile that on with trying to deal with the trauma and pain years of alcohol abuse have caused and you’ve got a recipe for depression.

 From the Experts